vterron/lemon/Doc/user/quickstart.rst

 Mosaic the data
 ---------------

-Now that the FITS images are astrometrically calibrated, let's reproject them onto a common coordinate system and combine them into a mosaic.
+Now that the FITS images are :ref:`astrometrically calibrated
+<quickstart-astrometry>`, let's reproject them onto a common
+coordinate system and combine them into a mosaic.
 The ``mosaic`` command takes multiple FITS as input and combines them.
 The last argument that it receives is the name of the file to which the resulting image is written.

 ::